Tuesday, September 29, 2009

 Downside to a tour group:

 There is nothing like exploring a European city for the first time.
-We started with rain and ended with rain,which none of us desert dwellers minded, and had perfect weather in between.
+We started with rain and ended with rain, which none of us desert dwellers minded, and we had perfect weather in between.

 Buda on the left and Pest on the right.

-The stunning walls in St. Matthias medieval church were hand painted.
+These stunning walls in the St. Matthias medieval church were hand painted.

 The boys kept scaring people because they just couldn't help themselves when it came to looking over the walls of Fisherman's Bastion.

-Chris toured this neo Gothic Parliament with the group our first afternoon.
-I let the boys have some down time to recover from our overnight flight playing Legos and swimming in the hotel pool.
+Chris toured this neo-gothic parliament with the group our first afternoon.
+I let the boys have some down time to recover from our overnight flight by playing Legos and swimming in the hotel pool.
 After that day I vowed to not miss anything else unless absolutely necessary.

 When not posing for pictures this guy would hijack my camera.
 I think I deleted over a hundred pictures that he took of feet and buttocks.